 Herbal powders are simply herbs that can be used as food, making them candidates to be consumed and digested as powders, as well as whole foods.
 I found that using herb powders makes it much easier to consume herbs on a regular basis.
 I've combined my favorites into blends that focus on their specific properties or on their typical effects on our bodies.
-Check them out!

-What made you think of using herbs as powders?
+think of using herbs as powders?